-When your home’s air conditioner goes out you want to get the problem solved as quickly as possible.
-Parker Pearce Service Experts can help you do just that so you and your family can get back to enjoying the feeling of a working air conditioner.
-Want to know what might be out of whack with your air conditioner and if you might need to schedule an AC repair?
+When your home’s air conditioner breaks down you want to get the problem fixed as soon as possible.
+Parker Pearce Service Experts can help you do just that so you can get back to enjoying the comforts of a working air conditioner.
+Curious what might be wrong with your air conditioner and if you might need to schedule an AC repair?
 Here’s a short checklist of common AC problems.

 - First things first: check your home’s air filters.
 Old or inefficient air filters are usual suspects for turning a perfectly functional and efficient air conditioner into a slow and inefficient one.
 How do you know if you ought to change your filters?
-If you don’t know the last time you changed them, it’s almost certainly time for a switch.
+If you can’t remember the last time you changed them, it’s almost certainly time to change them.
 If you’re still not sure, remove the air filter and check for visible dirt.
 If there is visible dust or dirt, throw it out and put a new one in first thing.

 Check the air conditioner

-- If your air filter is still clean, go outside and have a look at the air conditioner itself.
-Sometimes sticks, leaves, and other debris can become stuck in or build up around the walls of the unit.
+- If your air filter is fine, go outside and have a look at the air conditioner itself.
+Sometimes sticks, leaves, and other debris can become lodged in or build up around the walls of the unit.
 Check for these and other immediate signs that something may be out of place.
 Listen for loud or irregular sounds coming from the system as it runs.
-Though you shouldn’t attempt an AC repair on your own, you can trust your instincts to notice when something looks or sounds wrong.
+Though you should never try to make an AC repair on your own, you can trust your instincts to take note when something looks or sounds out of the ordinary.

 Determine the length of the AC cycle

 - An improper cooling cycle may be part of the problem.
-Listen to how long the air runs in one cycle.
+Listen to how long the air stays on in a cycle.
 An air conditioner in good shape typically runs for longer periods of time and stays off for a similar period of time, rather than switching on and off in short bursts.
-An erratic AC cycle may be an warning of more serious problems that will require professional AC repair sooner rather than later.
+An abnormal AC cycle may be an warning of more serious problems that will need professional AC repair sooner rather than later.

 Check your fuse box